CleverRaven/Cataclysm-DDA/lore-factions.md

 The Blob, as a concept in writing, should be thought of less like an antagonist or a character and more like a set of rules and a force of nature.
 None of the direct interacting organisms in the game world are even particularly aware of its existence.
 Those few that are aware that XE-037 exists do not realize that it is a vast interdimensional organism.
 This information might *never* be directly revealed in game.

 **Tips for writing an inscrutable mad god**
 Many find the idea of an inscrutable god consuming our world to be difficult to write.
 The following are some useful tips to consider when wondering about the blob's motivations, but remember: these are not canon, they are ways to wrap your mind around something.
 Were you to study the blob, somehow, you'd find that all these are incorrect.

 - the blob pits different factions of itself against each other to find the strongest.
 Mutants versus zombies.
 Survivors versus mutants.
 Netherum "mercenaries" against its own parts.
 Why?
 No one can say, but perhaps it seeks the most ideal appendages by doing so.
 - the blob consumes not people, but entire universes for energy.
 It is digesting our universe.
 The timescales it cares about are on the order of hundreds to thousands, maybe even millions or billions of years.
 It will slowly expand its corruption out from our world and devour everything in this plane of existence.
+- the blob wants to control our universe because it's some kind of useful strategic forward ground for a cosmic-scale war against an unseen enemy.
 - the blob is unintelligent.
 Really, it is very intelligent, but it is an intelligent being that is in another room playing video games, and we are the leftover crust of a sandwich it ate a while ago, sitting on the counter.
 It cares so little about us that it may as well not be considered to think.
 The only time this would change is if its grasp on our world was somehow threatened, which should never happen in the scope of CDDA.

 **Ubiquitous, reanimatory, mutagenic**
-See [Effects of Blob Infection](#effects-of-blob-infection) for more information.
+See [Effects of Blob Infection](./design-doc.md#effects-of-blob-infection) for more information.

 The groundwater is infected with XE-037.
 Every creature on Earth is contaminated.
 In larger mammals, this contamination allows XE-037 to reanimate us after we die, becoming zombies.
 In insects, it causes mutation to larger forms.
+What exactly it does can vary seemingly at random from a human perspective.

 The XE-037 contaminating all living things is not the Blob, any more than a transistor is a computer processor.
 This basic Blob biomatter can be coerced into causing mutations in infected targets (i.e.  anyone), using mutagen.

-**Frequently Asked Question #1: Can I kill Azathoth** No.  You cannot kill the blob.
+**Frequently Asked Question #1: Can I kill Azathoth**
+No.  You cannot kill the blob.
 Further, and more important for writers to understand: *the blob is not the antagonist of the game*.
 It is the setting.
 The blob is not trying to kill the player.
 The player *is part of the blob*, just as much as the zombies are.

 #### Goals